FORENSIC 704 : Techniques and Applications for Forensic Science

 |Assessment Type||Learning Outcome Addressed|

-For this course, you can expect 22 hours of lectures, 18 hours of practicals, 20 hours of reading and thinking about the content, and 40 hours of work on assignments and/or test preparation.
+For this course, you can expect 22 hours of lectures, 20 hours of reading and thinking about the content and 20 hours of work on assignments and/or test preparation.

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).